-In this artical, we’ll highlight the importance of assessment-based arm care and indicate how it refines players’ routines which is a vital aspect in physical preparation and performance enhancement.
+This article highlights the importance of assessment-based arm care and indicates how it refines players’ routines, which is a vital aspect of physical preparation and performance enhancement.

 The Birthplace of Assessment Based Arm Care

 All 30 MLB organizations test their player’s shoulder strength & range of motion regularly.
-They’re not likely to share their secrets or methods since it’s something that gives them a competitive advantage.
-Yet, we know that it’s getting done based on the latest research and our relationships with the medical staffs involved.
+Of course, they’re not likely to share their secrets or methods since it’s something that gives them a competitive advantage.
+Yet, we know that it’s getting done based on the latest research and our relationships with the medical people involved.

 What caught our attention is that arm assessments were only happening with the elite few.
-And despite the evidence showing its importance, college, high school and youth players were being left out to dry.
+And despite the evidence showing its importance, college, high school, and youth players are being left out to dry.

 The Tools for Testing

-Accurate strength measures requires a dynamometer, which is a scientically-valid tool to measure muscle force.
+Accurate strength measures require a dynamometer, which is a scientifically valid tool to measure muscle force.

-The Activ5 is highly accurate solution that offers all the advantages of a high end dynamometer and puts it in the palm of your hand.
-It can be travelled anywhere, from home to the ball park and anywhere in-between.
+The Activ5 is a highly accurate solution that offers all the advantages of a high-end dynamometer and puts it in the palm of your hand.
+It can be travel anywhere, from home to the ballpark and anywhere in-between.
 Strength testing has never been easier and so accessible in the history of the game.

-At only $245 for the Activ5 dynamometer, attachment straps, range of motion chart, and one year access to the Arm Care app, players can get accurate and real-time information to gauge their arm health and strength.
+With this tool, players get accurate and real-time information to gauge their arm health and strength.

-Assessment-based arm care isn’t merely collecting numbers.
+Although assessment-based arm care isn’t merely collecting numbers.
 It’s about making actionable decisions based on measurement outcomes.
-The app expedites time in decision making and doesn’t require a medical staff and analytics team to determine what a player needs to do in training.
+The app expedites decision-making time and doesn’t require a medical staff and analytics team to determine what a player needs to do in training.